RazerRaymond/MachineLearningPS/README.md

 # MachineLearningPS
-Personal projects focusing on testing ML and AI knowledge on various data.
+Personal projects of Huarui Zhang focusing on testing ML and AI knowledge on various data.

 Please refer to each folder and their respective notebook for detail.